 Be qualified to drive the type of vehicle you want to learn.
 For example, they must have a manual licence if they supervise you in a manual car.

-Learner driver insurance rules
+Learner driver insurance rules for teaching someone to drive

 When you have driving lessons with a DVSA-approved driving instructor, the insurance cost is in the price you pay.